-Depression is a common condition that will affect one in three people at some time in their life.
-It is a complicated illness with many different symptoms and causes.
+Depression is a common condition that will affect around one in 10 people at some point in their life.
+It is a complicated illness that affects each person differently and has a wide variety of symptoms and causes.

 On this page

 As aforementioned, the symptoms of depression are varied and complex.
 As a result, many people may not know they are depressed, and may confuse the condition and subsequent impaired functioning with a physical illness - especially if they lose weight.